rafaqz/Rasters.jl/README.md

 To make an issue we can fix quickly (or at all) there are three key steps:

-1. Use a RasterDataSources.jl file if you can there are no download hassles.
+1. Use a RasterDataSources.jl file if you can, so there are no download hassles.
    Otherwise store a file in an accessible place on web *without authentication* and preferably where you can use `dowload` directly, so we just run the script can spend our time finding your bug.
 2. Add a minimum working example to the issue template that first downloads the file with `download`, then runs the function that triggers the bug.